JohannesNakayama/EpidemicModel.jl/README.md

 ```

 This will run all simulations that are setup in the scripts in the `config` folder.
 Please be advised to only run this script if you have enough storage on your device.
 Even though the data is compressed by the module, the simulations create a substantial amount of data and run for an extended period of time.

+## Analysis

+Once you have run the simulations, you can reproduce all analyses that I conducted.
+The analysis scripts for all experiments can be found in the folder `analysis`.
+Each subfolder contains an `.Rmd` script that recreates all analyses that have been run on the simulation data.